 So far we've covered one-time tasks you do during project setup: picking a license, arranging the initial web site, etc. But the most important aspects of starting a new project are dynamic.
 Choosing a mailing list address is easy; ensuring that the list's conversations remain on-topic and productive is another matter entirely.
-If the project is being opened up after years of closed, in-house development, its development processes will change, and you will have to prepare the existing developers for that change.
+For example, if the project is being opened up after years of closed, in-house development, its development processes will change, and you will have to prepare the existing developers for that change.

 The first steps are the hardest, because precedents and expectations for future conduct have not yet been set.
 Stability in a project does not come from formal policies, but from a shared, hard-to-pin-down collective wisdom that develops over time.
 There are often written rules as well, but they tend to be essentially a distillation of the intangible, ever-evolving agreements that really guide the project.
 The written policies do not define the project's culture so much as describe it, and even then only approximately.

 There are a few reasons why things work out this way.
 Growth and high turnover are not as damaging to the accumulation of social norms as one might think.
 As long as change does not happen too quickly, there is time for new arrivals to learn how things are done, and after they learn, they will help reinforce those ways themselves.
-Consider how children's songs survive the centuries.
+Consider how children's songs survive for centuries.
 There are children today singing roughly the same rhymes as children did hundreds of years ago, even though there are no children alive now who were alive then.
 Younger children hear the songs sung by older ones, and when they are older, they in turn will sing them in front of other younger ones.
 The children are not engaging in a conscious program of transmission, of course, but the reason the songs survive is nonetheless that they are transmitted regularly and repeatedly.
 The time scale of free software projects may not be measured in centuries (we don't know yet), but the dynamics of transmission are much the same.
 The turnover rate is faster, however, and must be compensated for by a more active and deliberate transmission effort.

 This effort is aided by the fact that people generally show up expecting and looking for social norms.
 That's just how humans are built.
 In any group unified by a common endeavor, people who join instinctively search for behaviors that will mark them as part of the group.
-The goal of setting precedents early is to make those "in-group" behaviors be ones that are useful to the project; for once established, they will be largely self-perpetuating.
+The goal of setting precedents early is to make those "in-group" behaviors be ones that are useful to the project; once established, they will be largely self-perpetuating.

 Following are some examples of specific things you can do to set good precedents.
 They're not meant as an exhaustive list, just as illustrations of the idea that setting a collaborative mood early helps a project tremendously.
 Physically, every developer may be working alone in a room by themselves, but you can do a lot to make them feel like they're all working together in the same room.
 The more they feel this way, the more time they'll want to spend on the project.
-I chose these particular examples because they came up in the Subversion project (subversion.tigris.org), which I participated in and observed from its very beginning.
+I chose these particular examples because they came up in the Subversion project (http://subversion.apache.org/), which I participated in and observed from its very beginning.
 But they're not unique to Subversion; situations like these will come up in most open source projects, and should be seen as opportunities to start things off on the right foot.

 Even after you've taken the project public, you and the other founders will often find yourselves wanting to settle difficult questions by private communications among an inner circle.
-This is especially true in the early days of the project, when there are so many important decisions to make, and, usually, few volunteers qualified to make them.
-All the obvious disadvantages of public list discussions will loom palpably in front of you: the delay inherent in email conversations, the need to leave sufficient time for consensus to form, the hassle of dealing with naive volunteers who think they understand all the issues but actually don't (every project has these; sometimes they're next year's star contributors, sometimes they stay naive forever), the person who can't understand why you only want to solve problem X when it's obviously a subset of larger problem Y, and so on.
+This is especially true in the early days of the project, when there are so many important decisions to make, and, usually, few people qualified to make them.
+All the obvious disadvantages of public list discussions will loom palpably in front of you: the delay inherent in email conversations, the need to leave sufficient time for consensus to form, the hassle of dealing with naive newcomers who think they understand all the issues but actually don't (every project has these; sometimes they're next year's star contributors, sometimes they stay naive forever), the person who can't understand why you only want to solve problem X when it's obviously a subset of larger problem Y, and so on.
 The temptation to make decisions behind closed doors and present them as faits accomplis, or at least as the firm recommendations of a united and influential voting block, will be great indeed.

 Don't do it.

 The discussion will help train and educate new developers.
-You never know how many eyes are watching the conversation; even if most people don't participate, many may be tracking silently, gleaning information about the software.
+You never know how many eyes are watching the conversation; even if most people don't participate, many may be lurking silently, gleaning information about the software.

 The discussion will train you in the art of explaining technical issues to people who are not as familiar with the software as you are.
 This is a skill that requires practice, and you can't get that practice by talking to people who already know what you know.

 Finally, there is the possibility that someone on the list may make a real contribution to the conversation, by coming up with an idea you never anticipated.
 It's hard to say how likely this is; it just depends on the complexity of the code and degree of specialization required.
-But if anecdotal evidence may be permitted, I would hazard that this is more likely than one would intuitively expect.
+But if anecdotal evidence may be permitted, I would hazard that this is more likely than you might intuitively expect.
 In the Subversion project, we (the founders) believed we faced a deep and complex set of problems, which we had been thinking about hard for several months, and we frankly doubted that anyone on the newly created mailing list was likely to make a real contribution to the discussion.
 So we took the lazy route and started batting some technical ideas back and forth in private emails, until an observer of the project caught wind of what was happening and asked for the discussion to be moved to the public list.
 Rolling our eyes a bit, we did — and were stunned by the number of insightful comments and suggestions that quickly resulted.
 In many cases people offered ideas that had never even occurred to us.
 It turned out there were some very smart people on that list; they'd just been waiting for the right bait.
 It's true that the ensuing discussions took longer than they would have if we had kept the conversation private, but they were so much more productive that it was well worth the extra time.